Anno Dracula series: Vampires in Anno Dracula

 Newman's series presents vampires as more or less natural beings, passing on a biological change through the sharing of blood.
 "We are natural beings, like any other," Geneviève says.
 "There's no magic."
 (Though when confronted with the vampire's inexplicable inability to cast a reflection, she allows, "Maybe a little magic....
 Just a touch.")
 Despite this, genetic studies have shown that the DNA of an individual before and after becoming a vampire does not change, despite the obvious change in their body and its abilities.
-Additionally, the vampire Cagliostro is said to be able to perform genuine acts of magic.
+Additionally, Newman's version of Cagliostro is said to be able to perform genuine acts of magic.
 Vampires are also capable of shapeshifting, and in the case of Dracula himself, to possess the bodies of others if his original is destroyed, as displayed in Johnny Alucard, when Dracula, assumed dead after Dracula Cha Cha Cha, returns after having lain dormant in a younger vampire he turned at one point.

 Newman's series brings together characters from a large number of legends and fictional works that portray the vampires in many different ways.
 He tries to explain this in part through the concept of "bloodline", in which particular vampiric traits are passed on from vampire to vampire.
 A characteristic of Dracula's bloodline is shape-shifting, however because becoming a vampire isn't automatically like Dracula, many vampires experience partial shape-shifting and die because of that.
 However an interesting sidenote is that to "create" a new bloodline you have to be bitten by many different vampires during your mortal life then when you die as a mortal you resurrect as a new type of vampire, such as a shape-shifting vampire.
 This is how Dracula became a vampire in the novels, and this explains why his power over shape-shifting is in his complete control, unlike other vampires in his bloodline.
 Lord Ruthven, the British prime minister, says of Dracula:

 There's grave-mould in his bloodline, Godalming.
 That's the sickness he spreads.
 Think yourself lucky that you are of my bloodline.
 It's pure.
 We may not turn into bats and wolves, my son-in-darkness, but we don't rot on the bone, either, or lose our minds in a homicidal frenzy.

 Some vampires have an aversion to crucifixes, holy water and the like, but Newman portrays this a superstition; vampires without such "silly ideas" show no ill effects from religious symbols.
 Garlic, too, is only effective against vampires who believe their own folklore.
 However, silver is deadly to all of Newman's vampires.